OguzPastirmaci/oke-oracle-linux-gpu-operator/README.md

 # Running the GPU driver in a container with Oracle Linux 7 with Nvidia GPU Operator

+Kubernetes provides access to special hardware resources such as NVIDIA GPUs, NICs, RoCE/Infiniband adapters and other devices through the device plugin framework.
+However, configuring and managing nodes with these hardware resources requires configuration of multiple software components such as drivers, container runtimes or other libraries which are difficult and prone to errors.
+The NVIDIA GPU Operator uses the operator framework within Kubernetes to automate the management of all NVIDIA software components needed to provision GPU.
+These components include the NVIDIA drivers (to enable CUDA), Kubernetes device plugin for GPUs, the NVIDIA Container Toolkit, automatic node labelling using GFD, DCGM based monitoring and others.

+Nvidia GPU operator is deployed with a Helm chart that allows you to attach pods to the right GPUs and handle them as resources.
+You can use the GPU Operator with pre-installed GPU drivers on the host or deploy the GPU drivers on the cluster using a container.
+This allows you to switch Cuda and GPU driver versions quickly by redeploying the GPU Operator driver container with a different version (as long as the combination is supported by Nvidia)

 You will need:

 - A node with Docker installed